All male survivors of sexual violence have access to a sustainable national network of appropriate, high-quality support services.

 Putting survivors first and always acting in their best interests; always seeking ways to improve their wellbeing.

 He mahi i roto i te whai tikanga, i te whai whakaaro me te pono tonu; he mahi tūturu ki te whakamana me te whakaawe i ngā tikanga ngaio ki tōna ikeikenga.

 Acting authentically and with integrity and aspiring to the highest standards of professional practice.

 He Mahi Tahi

 Ka mahi tahi i ngā wā katoa; he whakatina i ngā here o te tangata i runga anō i ngā mātāpono tauawhiawhi, tautiaki me te whakamiha hoki; he mahi tahi ki te whakatutuki i ō mātou awhero hoki mō te anamata.

 Building meaningful relationships based on mutual value, trust and respect; and working together to achieve our ambition for the future.

-Developing and implementing national education and training programs that enable and encourage our people to become skilled facilitators and communicators and confident, culturally aware and proficient peer support professionals.
+Developing and implementing national education programs that reflect our commitment to Te Tiriti o Waitangi and enable our people to become confident, culturally responsive, and proficient peer support professionals.

-Building a sustainable national service, enabling our national governance and operational frameworks and assuring viability of our local service providers.
+Building a sustainable national network of support services with effective governance and operational frameworks that are reflective of and responsive to their local communities and assure the viability of our service providers.